-All hospitalised patients should be included in the denominator, including children age two years or less.
-A patient is considered as hospitalised when he or she is registered as such in the local hospital administration system and will therefore contribute to the denominator data (number of admissions or discharges, number of patient-days).
+All hospitalised patients should be included in the denominator, including children age 2 years or less.
+A patient is considered as hospitalised when they are registered as such in the local hospital administration system and will therefore contribute to the denominator data (number of admissions or discharges, number of patient-days).
 Usually, this involves at least one overnight stay in the hospital.